 Kids In Need (KIN)

-In 2022-23 Assistance League of the Chesapeake provided 3,077 new school uniforms to students in six Title I elementary schools and one middle school in Anne Arundel County.
-We are on target to provide to exceed that number in 2023-24.
-Since 2003, we have provided over 26,000 uniforms to in-need students in our county.
+In 2023-24 Assistance League of the Chesapeake provided over 3,100 new school uniforms to students in six Title I elementary schools and one middle school in Anne Arundel County.
+We are on target to provide to exceed that number in 2024-25.
+Since 2003, we have provided close to 30,000 uniforms to in-need students in our county.

 The uniform package consists of a navy blue shirt, khaki pants, navy blue crew neck sweatshirt, socks and underwear.
-In addition, each student receives a bag of toiletries which includes a toothbrush, toothpaste, soap, shampoo and conditioner.
-The toiletries are collected all year at our chapter meetings and are donated by members and members’ dentists.
 Most students receive one uniform set and some receive two, depending on their need.

 Project Literacy

-Our volunteers staff a monthly Guest Reader program, tutor children, work in classrooms, sponsor literacy-based enrichment programs, donate books to students, and organize several enrichment activities that promote positive behaviors for an effective learning environment.
+Our volunteers help students learn language arts by reading to them weekly in the schools’ libraries.
+They also work in classrooms, sponsor literacy-based enrichment programs, donate books to students, and organize several enrichment activities that promote positive behaviors for an effective learning environment.

 Assistance League makes sure every child in the schools we serve receives a book of their own to take home and share with their families.